Capitol View, Atlanta

-Capitol View is a historic in-town southwest Atlanta neighborhood 2.5 miles from downtown Atlanta, Georgia that was named for its view of the Georgia State Capitol building.
+Capitol View is a historic intown southwest Atlanta, Georgia neighborhood.
+The neighborhood is 2.5 miles from downtown and was named for its views of the Georgia State Capitol building.
 Its boundaries include Metropolitan Parkway to the east, Lee Street to the west, and the Beltline to the north.
 On the south, the border follows Arden Street, Deckner Avenue, and Perkerson Park.

-Capitol View is filled with a housing stock of 1915-1925 of craftsman bungalows as well as earlier Queen Anne houses that precede the planned development of the neighborhood.
+Capitol View is filled with a housing stock of 1915-1925 craftsman bungalows as well as earlier Queen Anne houses that precede the planned development of the neighborhood.
 Several of the Queen Annes on Metropolitan Avenue were built by the Deckner family, for whom Decker Avenue is named.
 Many of the historic homes are rapidly being renovated as the neighborhood continues to revitalize and attract new residents.

 History

 Early history

 In the first and second decades of the 1900s, the residential area now known as Capitol View was little more than a farm and pasture owned primarily by A.P.
 Stewart, "Uncle John" Shannon and the Deckner family.
 There were no paved streets, no electric lights and no sewage system.

 In 1858, the 12 charter members of Capitol View Baptist Church (then located on Beatie Avenue) went to church by lantern light.
 About 1912, the church was organized as a mission under the Second Baptist Church of Atlanta.
 Between 1910 and 1914, the community began growing, largely due to the addition of a Masonic Temple and pharmacy to the area.
 By 1913, utilities were installed and Capitol View was annexed in the City of Atlanta.

 The early 20th century trolley system revolutionized Capitol View and led to streets laid out in a grid pattern that has a longer north-south axis than east-west.

 Commercial activity is concentrated along Dill Avenue, with a major commercial intersection at Dill and Metropolitan Parkway.
 This intersection has two prominent buildings, the 1921 Masonic Temple and the 1927 Capitol View Baptist Church (demolished in 2016) as well as several smaller commercial buildings.